Fragmented eigenstate thermalization versus robust integrability in long-range models

+The effect of perturbations can be understood in terms of symmetry reduction.
+An intuitive picture is to view the system as a fully connected graph with $L$ equivalent nodes; perturbations act as ``impurities'' that distinguish subsets of nodes and reduce permutation symmetry~\cite{noteSUPPL}.

+Class (i): A perturbation acts on $m\ll L$ sites, breaking the full permutation symmetry, but preserving permutations among the remaining $L-m$ sites, leaving $\binom{L-m}{2}$ independent conserved charges.
+The number of conserved quantities, therefore, remains extensive, and the degeneracy structure is only partially lifted, ensuring the persistence of integrability.

+Class (ii): Extensive one-body perturbations partition the system into subsets that retain independent permutation symmetries, thereby preserving an extensive number of conserved quantities.
+This is straightforward for homogeneous fields, and remains valid for transverse inhomogeneous fields, $\sum_{i=1}^L h_i \hat{\sigma}^z_i$, where the model is likely related to integrable Richardson-Gaudin models~\cite{noteSUPPL}.
+In contrast, for longitudinal inhomogeneous fields, $\sum_{i=1}^L h_i \hat{\sigma}^x_i$, degeneracies within the energy bands are lifted more effectively, leading to a crossover toward Wigner-Dyson statistics as the system size increases ~\cite{noteSUPPL}.

+This mechanism of robust integrability is not specific to the model in Eq.~(\ref{eq:LRTFIM}).
+More generally, any Hamiltonian invariant under pairwise permutations,

+where $P_{ij}$ exchanges the local Hilbert spaces $\mathbb{C}^d$ at sites $i$ and $j$, exhibits an extensive set of conserved quantities and banded spectrum, independently of the local dimension $d$.
+In this case, perturbation from class~(iii) can give rise to chaos inside the energy bands.
+For instance, the parent integrable Hamiltonian in~\cite{Abdelshafy2025} belongs to this symmetry class, and chaos is induced there by perturbations of class~(iii).

-{\em Infinitesimal perturbation.--} To understand why certain perturbations lead to chaos while others preserve integrability in the long-range model, we employ degenerate perturbation theory around the analytically tractable limit $\alpha = 0$.
-Introducing a perturbation $\hat{V}$ from one of the three aforementioned classes, the perturbed Hamiltonian takes the form
+{\em Onset of chaos from perturbation theory.--} To identify the mechanism by which integrability breaks down near the fully connected limit, we use degenerate perturbation theory around $\alpha=0$.
+For a perturbation $\hat V$ from one of the three classes introduced above, the Hamiltonian reads

-We focus on the most populated degenerate energy band of the unperturbed Hamiltonian $\hat{H}^{ \alpha=0}$, with eigenstates $|n_0\rangle$, and complement our analysis of the eigenvalues of the perturbed Hamiltonian in Eq.~(\ref{Eq:HV}) with that of the first-order energy corrections.
-To this end, we construct the matrix $\langle m_0 | \hat{V} | n_0 \rangle$ within the selected band and diagonalize it to obtain the energy corrections $\lambda_{n_0}$.
+We focus on the most populated degenerate energy band of the unperturbed Hamiltonian $\hat{H}^{\alpha=0}$, with eigenstates $|n_0\rangle$, and diagonalize the projected perturbation matrix $\langle m_0|\hat V|n_0\rangle $.
+Its eigenvalues $\lambda_{n_0}$ give the first-order energy corrections within the band.
 If the eigenvalues $\lambda_{n_0}$ are all zero or show internal degeneracies, the original degeneracy of the band is preserved or partially lifted, suggesting that integrability is maintained.
 In contrast, a fully non-degenerate $\lambda_{n_0}$ accompanied by level repulsion signals the breakdown of integrability and the onset of quantum chaos.
-Degenerate perturbation theory thus provides a diagnostic of the interplay between symmetry, degeneracy lifting, and the onset of chaos, as shown next.
+Degenerate perturbation theory thus provides a diagnostic of the interplay between symmetry, degeneracy lifting, and the onset of chaos.